 Editor’s Note: This is a guest post by David Porter.
-David runs a travel blog, The Roaming Boomers, where David’s wife, Carol, and David share their own insiders view of Phoenix, Scottsdale, and Arizona.
+David runs a travel blog, The Roaming Boomers, where he and his wife, Carol, share their insiders’ view of Phoenix, Scottsdale, and Arizona.

-These views are especially plentiful with a healthy hike on one of the McDowell Sonoran Preserve’s hiking trails.
-Best of all, this is all done right here in the city limits!
+One of the great benefits of visiting Scottsdale, Arizona is the vast array of breathtaking, long-range panoramas available.
+These views are especially plentiful when you take a healthy hike on one of the McDowell Sonoran Preserve’s hiking trails.
+Best of all, the Preserve is located right here within the city limits!

-With the fairly recent addition of the Tom’s Thumb Trail, my wife and I decided to climb up the back (north) side of this prominent Scottsdale landmark.
-You can get to this particular section of the trail via Happy Valley Road.
+On a beautiful sunny day recently, my wife and I decided to climb up the back (north) side of Tom’s Thumb, a prominent Scottsdale landmark.
+You can get to this particular section of the Tom’s Thumb Trail via Happy Valley Road.
 Here is a map for your reference.

 This particular trail is about 4.5 miles round trip.
-During the journey you will climb a little over 800 ft., with 1350 ft. of accumulated gain.
-The trails are very well manicured, and will be easy hiking except for the elevation gains.
+During the journey you will climb a little over 800 feet, with 1350 feet of accumulated gain.
+The trails are very well manicured and offer easy hiking except for the elevation gains.